ProgramCrafter/rust-mov-vm/README.md

 # rust-mov-vm
-## VM for Mov architecture, PC-Prm implementation
+## VM for Mov architecture, PGR-Prm implementation

 This VM introduces a new processor architecture, called Mov.
 It really consists of one command: MOV [src] [dst].